CadetInvest Financial Assistance

-The following criteria apply to all scholarships.
+The following criteria apply to all scholarships and programs.
 Additional criteria will be noted within the specifics of an individual scholarship or program information page.

 Be a current CAP Cadet.
-See specific program or scholarship information page for minimum CAP rank.
+See specific program or scholarship information page for minimum CAP rank/achievement.

-Have not received previously the scholarship to which you are applying.
+Have not previously been a recipient of the scholarship or program to which you are applying.
 For example, if you received a Cadet Academic Scholarship last year, this year you may apply for the USAA Academic scholarship or another named academic scholarship, or any flight scholarship, but you may not apply for the Cadet Academic Scholarship again.